-Frankenstein and the Creatures of the Unknown has been getting alot of praise as well.
+Ensemble Dark Horse: Frankenstein and the Creatures of the Unknown received a lot of praise as well.

 Additionally, a variant cover that was released that showed Wonder Woman holding Mera's decapitated head drew controversy due to its blunt visual (ironically said cover is speculated to be a homage to a similar cover of Crime Suspenstories that was used as an example of bad taste that eventually lead to the creation of The Comics Code).

 Superman.
 He crash-landed in Metropolis as a baby, accidentally killing thousands.
 Then he spent his entire life locked in a lab where he was no doubt experimented on for decades.
 Rockets for Krypto & Kara eventually arrived, but from the looks of it, they've fared worse than Kal-El (KRYPTO IS DEAD & A FREAKING SKELETON WHEN BARRY FINDS HIM!!).
 He hasn't known any human kindness nor contact for decades.
 The only person to threat him like a person was General Lane who treated him as a son and more than an experiment, but he got pulled into the Phantom Zone when Clark was a child, while Krypto was put down for mauling a young Lex Luthor.

 Selina Kyle, Oracle.
 Almost totally paralyzed from a vicious attack by the Joker, she's unable to even wipe the tears from her eyes as she relives it.

 Harvey Dent's son, who gets kidnapped by the Joker along with his sister, then has to watch his sister get killed by Jim Gordon because she was dressed by the Joker.
 And later, he has to watch the Joker kill Jim right in front of him.